 Leave the brushes to dry fully before painting them.
 I really loved the rusty bits on two of the brushes so I masked those bits off before spraying them with a flat black spray paint.

-Once the paint is dry, use a sharp skewer or pliers to lift the metal bracing that holds the bristles in place just a little bit.
+Once the paint is dry, use a sharp skewer or pliers to lift the metal bracing that holds the paint brush bristles in place just a little bit.
 That’s were the hooks will go.

 Time to Get Creative

 I wanted the paint brush hooks to look like they’re been dipped in molten copper, so I masked off the handle and a portion of the bristles, before applying some spray adhesive and copper leaf.
 I love the stuff and a little bit goes a long way.

 All that’s left to do is to make the hooks using a piece of wire.
 Just measure how long the hooks need to be and double it.
 Cut the wire, fold it in half using your pliers and then bend to form a hook.
 Spray them to match the paint brushes.

 Use a strong all purpose glue like E 6000 to glue the hooks into the back of the paint brushes.

 Attach them to a piece of wood or onto the bottom of a small shelf and you’re done.